 Everyone loves flower buds and blossoms.

 I came upon this quote by Osho and it captured what I was feeling.
 He gets to the core of the issue.
 We can love the entire process from beginning to end.
-We don't have to be limited only to the parts that little humans have deemed to be pretty.
+We don't have to be limited only to the parts that our limited minds deem to be pretty.

 Even fading petals have a song to sing, don't they?